 Crunchy Honey Almond Granola Bars

 I love those crunchy Nature Valley Granola Bars, so I thought this would be a good recipe to try.
-It originated from Americas’s Test Kitchen, but I actually found these granola bars on Bakerlady.
-I adapted the recipe by making them into Honey Almond Granola Bars by using almond extract instead of vanilla, canola oil instead of vegetable oil, adding a little extra salt, and leaving out the cinnamon, since I didn’t want it to take away from the almond flavor.
+It originated from Americas’s Test Kitchen as granola, and I adapted the recipe, making them into Crunchy Honey Almond Granola Bars.
+I also used almond extract instead of vanilla, canola oil instead of vegetable oil, added a little extra salt, and left out the cinnamon, since I didn’t want it to take away from the almond flavor.
 I also added some milled flaxseed for extra fiber.
-I liked the way these turned out, so I plan on making them regularly!
-They don’t taste exactly like Nature Valley Granola Bars, but they have the same great crunchy texture.
-Since I eat a lot of granola bars, I’m sure I will save money making them myself!
-Making your own granola bars is also much more eco-friendly, too, when you think of all the packaging used for those store-bought bars.

-This recipe works best in a 13 x 18″ pan; if you make it in a 10 x 15″ pan the bars will be thicker and harder to cut.
-Also, you should not use quick-cooking oats–be sure to use Old Fashioned Oats!
+This recipe works best in a 13 x 18″ pan; if you make it in a 10 x 15″ pan, the bars will be thicker and harder to cut.
+Also, you should not use quick-cooking oats—be sure to use old-fashioned oats!

 Makes a 13 x 18″ pan (about 24 to 30 bars, depending on the size you cut them)